MonicBuilder/Monic/README.md

 **Example**

-The project has several dozen widgets.
+Our project has several dozen widgets.
 The code for each widget is in a separate file.
 Each widget indicated its dependence with the `#include`.
 Some widgets are used on most pages, and is logical to place their code in a separate file *common.js*.
 Select frequently-used widgets, create the file *common.js* and write back: